alexey-savchenko-am/CreditApprovalCalculator/README.md

 # CreditApprovalCalculator
-A simple machine learning project in Python that predicts whether a person is eligible for a loan using logistic regression — implemented from scratch, without ML libraries.
+A simple machine learning project in Python that predicts whether a person is eligible for a loan using logistic regression algorithm — implemented from scratch, without ML libraries.